Arbuscular mycorrhiza: Mechanism of colonization

 Recent research has shown that AM fungi release a diffusional factor, known as the myc factor, which activates the nodulation factor's inducible gene MtEnod11.
 This is the same gene involved in establishing symbiosis with the nitrogen fixing, rhizobial bacteria (Kosuta et al. 2003).
 The factor was first identified by Fabienne Maillet and coworkers in a groundbreaking work published in Nature, where they have extracted three hundred litre mycorrhized carrot roots and exudates from 40 million germinating spores of Rhizophagus irregularis and purified the active fraction.
 They demonstrated this active principle is lipo-chito-oligosaccharide in nature.

 Recognition of Myc factors triggers the common symbiotic signaling pathway (CSSP) that eventually leads to plant's accommodation programme to provide hostage to the arbuscular mycorrhizae.

 The chemical structure of MycRi-IV (C16:0,S), a Myc factor of Rhizophagus irregularis as indicated in Maillet, F et al. (2011) "Fungal lipochitooligosaccharide symbiotic signals in arbuscular mycorrhiza."
 Nature 469:58–63.

-The Common Symbiotic Signaling Pathway (CSSP) is a Signaling cascade in plants that seen to be activated in both NOD-factor perception (for nodule forming Rhizobia), as well as found in MYC-factor perception that are released from Arbuscular mycorrhizal fungi.
+The common symbiosis signaling pathway (CSSP) is a Signaling cascade in plants that seen to be activated in both NOD-factor perception (for nodule forming Rhizobia), as well as found in MYC-factor perception that are released from Arbuscular mycorrhizal fungi.

 The pathway is distinguished from the pathogen recognition pathways, but may have some common receptors involved in both pathogen recognition as well as CSSP.
 A recent work by Kevin Cope and colleagues shown that possibly other type of mycorrhizae may involve the CSSP components such as Myc-factor recognition.